 We have published numerous articles on the Influencer Marketing Hub, demonstrating the explosion of influencer marketing over the last few years.
-As influencer marketing has matured as an industry, more firms and people have decided to add their expertise to help make the process simpler and more straightforward.
-In particular, there are two types of firms that support brands wanting to participate in the influencer marketing process.
-These are platforms and agencies.
-Platforms, at least, also act as support to make life easier for the influencers.
+As influencer marketing matures as an industry, more firms and people offer their expertise to help make the process simpler and more straightforward.

-As a result, in creating this list we have had to make some arbitrary decisions about where to include some firms.
+As a result, we have had to make some arbitrary decisions about whether to include some firms in this list or in our agency list.
 Here is a list of the top 25 Influencer Marketing Platforms we came across.

 Influencer Marketing Platforms

 Upfluence is a self-serve platform, allowing it set it pricing at a level affordable by small and medium-sized businesses, although companies like Microsoft and PayPal also utilize its services.